 Resins used in additive processes have improved significantly but they still don’t match the production plastics used in injection molding.

-I mentioned this already, but it deserves to be highlighted again.
-Be warned that prototyping processes (additive and subtractive) are completely different than the technology used for production (injection molding).
+Prototyping processes (additive and subtractive) are completely different from the technology used in mass manufacturing (injection molding).

 You must avoid creating prototypes (especially with additive prototyping) that are impossible to manufacture.

 Numerous companies can take your 3D model and turn it into a physical prototype.
-Proto Labs is the company I personally recommend.
-They offer both additive and subtractive prototyping, as well as low-volume injection molding.
+Proto Labs is the U.S. company I personally recommend.

 You may also consider purchasing your own 3D printer, especially if you think you will need several iterations to get your product right.